xitu/gold-miner/article/2020/10-best-practices-for-improving-your-css.md

 }
 ```

-**2. Separating container and content
+**Separating container and content**

-**This means you don’t want any element to depend on its location.
+This means you don’t want any element to depend on its location.
 The same elements should look the same regardless of where they are on the page.

 ```CSS
 /* Instead */